Geordous-Huxwell/db2-a1-logging-and-rollback/Assignment-1/assignment-1.md

 Note: only **one** member of the team needs to post the work.
 Make sure all the names of the members of each team are clearly referenced in your submission.

 Some students' feedback points towards a preference for submitting work through D2L.
-We will clarify a-way-forward during one of our lnext ectures.
+We will clarify a-way-forward during one of our next lectures.